 Cleaning a kitchen can be a daily chore.
-I actually have a full organizing section dedicated to cleaning & organizing the kitchen in my declutter course, but today we will focus on cleaning it a bit.
+I actually have a full kitchen cleaning & decluttering 5-day challenge, dedicated to cleaning the kitchen, but today we will focus on cleaning the kitchen surfaces.
 Every little bit helps!

 CLEANING THE SURFACES:

-- Do not use the same wash cloth on the counter that you will be using on your dishes.
-I like to use new ones each time (I think that this drives my family crazy and it leads to a lot of laundry, but I feel better doing this).
+- Do not use the same washcloth on the counter that you will be using on your dishes.
+I like to use new ones each time (I think that this drives my family crazy and it leads to many loads of laundry, but I feel better doing this).
 I will use one on the countertops and table and then I will throw it in the laundry.
 I get out a new one to use for dishes for the day.

 - If you have a sponge, you can sterilize it by microwaving them for 60 seconds.